 Anybody found guilty of having a dog that is out of control may face a fine of up to £1000 and/or imprisonment.
 A court can also rule that a person is not allowed to own a dog in the future.

-The Animal Welfare Act 2006 requires dog owners to ensure that the welfare needs of their dogs are met.
+Dog owners must make sure that the welfare needs of their dogs are met.
 These include the need:

 - For a suitable home and environment